G.I. Joe: Retaliation: Visual effects

 Retaliation had 700 visual effects shots, which were mostly handled by three effects companies.
 Visual effects supervisor Zachary Kinnery declared that while the visuals aimed for the "big and bold" typical of the franchise, Retaliation would be the first to attempt "a bit more of that gritty realism."
 The major part of the effects was given to Digital Domain, which for 227 effects created digital vehicles and aircraft that had to "look fantastic but which are also plausible", given they had to match practical models, the Zeus satellite and a sequence where Zartan shows his nanomite-related disguise to the president—done with the same head replacement software developed for The Curious Case of Benjamin Button and Tron: Legacy.
 Industrial Light & Magic made the London destruction, a digital White House, and the mountain sword fight, which had computer-generated backgrounds and digital augmentation of the stunt people's performance.
-Method Studios was responsible for the desert attack, Firefly's explosive bugs, and malfunction on underground prison.
+Method Studios was responsible for the desert attack, Firefly's explosive bugs, and the malfunction in the underground prison.
 Saints LA handled minor effects such as compositing and news graphics.